Skip to main content

 Climate change is producing more frequent and longer heat waves, more intense storms with flash flooding, warmer ocean and bay temperatures (which favor *Vibrio* and other bacteria), and shifting ranges of disease-carrying ticks and mosquitoes.
 The practical implications: heat illness windows are longer each year, the days when ocean water carries higher bacterial loads after rainfall are more common, and the risk of vector-borne illness in southern New Jersey is rising slowly.
 The protective behaviors above all become more important, not less, with each summer.

 Reef-safe typically refers to sunscreens that exclude oxybenzone and octinoxate, two chemical UV filters with laboratory and field evidence linking them to coral bleaching at high concentrations.
 Hawaii, Key West, and several Caribbean jurisdictions have restricted sales of products containing these chemicals.
-The science on real-world coral impact is strong enough that environmental groups recommend mineral (zinc oxide, titanium dioxide) or oxybenzone- and octinoxate-free chemical formulations for ocean swimmers, paddlers, and snorkelers.
+The science on coral impact is strong enough that environmental groups recommend mineral (zinc oxide, titanium dioxide) or oxybenzone- and octinoxate-free chemical formulations for ocean swimmers, paddlers, and snorkelers.
 The skin-cancer protection of both formulations is comparable when used correctly.

 Related Intelligence